 - City (Ramón Cabanillas, 4)

-Make every night count!
+Make every night count on your Erasmus year!

 After a lot of tapas and beers you only have one more step to take: a night out in Santiago.
 Thursday Students days are not a myth, but you can also go out on a monday, tuesday and wednesday!
 It might be a bit strange but the weekends are the least busy days in the city, and students tend to go back home to see their families.

 You have various different options when and if you want to go out.
 There are bars and clubs that will suit everyones needs.
 It being you night by having a few beers we suggest you go to a cheap bar in the old town, such as O Pozo (ría das Ánimas, 1) or A Novena Porta (rúa do Cardel Payá, 3); también el Central Perk (rúa Nova de Abaixo, 9) in the new town.
 If you like to dance but don´t like commercial music, you should go to Albaroque (Acibechería, 12) or Tarasca (Entremuros, 5).
 A very famus bar among students is Avante and this can be located in the old town (Cantón de San Bieito, 4).
 This is a pub with a very nationalist atmosphere where they play galician folk musc (make sure you don´t go here with a spanish flag, or anything similar, it might not go down too well!)

 For those of you who love clubs and reggaeton you have two choices, either the Old Town: Século IX (San Paio de Antealtares, 29), Quintana (Praza da Quintana, 1) or Retablo (rúa Nova, 13); or alternatively the New Town: Apolo (Santiago del Estero, 8) or Blaster (República Arxentina, 6).